rohan9kulkarni/rohankulkarni.github.io/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 Hi there!
-So, after a long year of applications and interviews, I am privileged to join the QHEAT group (Queen's High Energy and Astroparticle Theory) at Queen's University for my PhD.
+So, after a long year of applications and interviews, I have the pleasure of joining the QHEAT group (Queen's High Energy and Astroparticle Theory) at Queen's University (host to the Canadian Astroparticle Institute) for my PhD.
 Starting September 2022, I will be pursuing my PhD under the supervision of Prof. Joe Bramante.
 I am excited to embark on this new journey to explore deeper into the fascinating world of Astroparticle Physics.

 I earned my M.Sc.
 Physics degree from Heidelberg University in Germany.
 For my master's thesis,  I performed research at McGill University in Canada as a graduate research trainee under the supervision of Prof. Katelin Schutz.
 My final thesis titled *Axion Basinschein : A search for gravitationally bound solar axions via stimulated decay into photons* will be posted soon on the website!